BurnySc2/aiarena-client/README.md

 # aiarena-client

+## DISCLAIMER
+This is a fork of https://github.com/aiarena/aiarena-client mostly personally used for https://github.com/BurnySc2/python-sc2-docker

 ## Bootstrapping for local play on windows
 The linux steps are probably essentially the same, I just can't guarantee they'd work because I haven't tested it.